adamnemecek/BitSet/README.md

 # BitSet

-hey it's me ur fav datastructure.
-[BitSet](https://en.wikipedia.org/wiki/Bit_array).
+hey it's me ur fav datastructure, [BitSet](https://en.wikipedia.org/wiki/Bit_array).
 This implementation is uses a fixed sized unsigned integer as for it's backing.
 Yes, you can only store 64 or [128](https://github.com/Jitsusama/UInt128) bits but a lot of times that's enough and this way, it's fast as shit (💩).
 Uses intrinsics to be fast.

 # Installation
 Use Swift Package Manager.